 This glossary lists and explains terms, acronyms, and definitions.

 12 Mechanical, Packaging, and Orderable Information

-The following pages include mechanical packaging and orderable information.
-This information is the most current data available for the designated devices.
+The following packaging information and addendum reflect the most current data available for the designated devices.
 This data is subject to change without notice and revision of this document.
-For browser-based versions of this data sheet, refer to the left-hand navigation.